 6. We come, lastly, to the issues of international terrorism and global solidarity.
 Bebel was jailed in 1871 for his "treasonous" support of the Paris Commune.
-During and after the Anti-Socialist Law he strove to distance his party from another international movement, anarchism.48 All the while Bebel remained profoundly influential in the Second International.
-Most bourgeois Germans believed instinctively that Bebel and his followers sought "the total overthrow of the existing state and society" (as they often put it).
-Loyalty to the nation became a litmus test of German citizenship: as Kaiser Wilhelm II famously pronounced, Social Democrats were vaterlandslose Gesellen.49 These words are often cited, but the question should be put more provocatively.
-Were the Social Democrats the terrorists of their time?
+During and after the Anti-Socialist Law he strove to distance his party from another international movement, anarchism.39 All

-After his dismissal from office, Bismarck declared:

-"The fact that the government treats the socialists as a political party, as a power in the land to be treated seriously and to be reckoned with, instead of robbers and thieves who need to be crushed [...], has greatly increased their power and importance.
+After his dismissal from office, Bismarck declared: "The fact that the government treats the socialists as a political party, as a power in the land to be treated seriously and to be reckoned with, instead of robbers and thieves who need to be crushed [...] has greatly increased their power and importance.
 I would never have sanctioned that.
-They are the rats in the land and should be destroyed."50

-In his lectures delivered at the London School of Economics in 1896, the philosopher Bertrand Russell noted that "Social Democrats are persistently regarded by their opponents as a set of vulgar revolutionaries, prepared at any moment, wantonly and for the fun of the thing, to cut their neighbours' throats and cause a temporary reign of terror."51 How did things stand twenty years later?
-The Centre Party leader Matthias Erzberger, who became one of the fiercest opponents of the Wilhelmine authoritarian state near the end of the First World War, declared in May 1914 that "the biggest problem [...] the Reich must solve is
+They are the rats in the land and should be destroyed."41 In his lectures delivered at the London School of Economics in 1896, the philosopher Bertrand Russell noted that "Social Democrats are persistently regarded by their opponents as a set of vulgar revolutionaries, prepared at any moment, wantonly and for the fun of the thing, to cut their neighbours' throats and cause a temporary reign of terror."42 How did things stand twenty years later?
+The Centre Party leader Matthias Erzberger, who became one of the fiercest opponents of the Wilhelmine authoritarian state near the end of the First World War, declared in May 1914 that "the biggest problem [...] the Reich must solve is the destruction of the vast power of Social Democracy."
+All other problems, Erzberger continued, "stand in second place behind this core issue of domestic political life."43 A central question for any Bebel biography, then, concerns how Bebel and the SPD retained their pariah status in the view of German elites and the state from the 1870s to 1913.